 The Five Minute Journal has emerged as my favorite journaling tool.
 It actually takes more like 30 seconds a day, which makes journaling easy to stick to.
 It is recommended to do first thing in the morning and last thing at night.

-The journal sets your mindset for the day, helping you focus on gratitude and visualize what you want accomplished.
+The journal sets your mindset for the day, helping you focus on gratitude and visualize what you want to be accomplished.
 Taking these few moments to reflect keeps life in perspective and reminds you of all you have achieved.

 I love tools that serve a single purpose.
 A basic Kindle is a great example.

 If I'm buying an e-reader, I don't want the option to surf the web or download apps.
 I want a device that makes it easy to carry around my favorite books and highlighted quotes without distraction.

 The Paperwhite is my favorite Kindle and has helped me increase the number of books I read dramatically.

 Reading is the best way to become a better writer.
 Much of the inspiration for my own writing is tied back to this one-trick pony.